MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpv6csdk/index.md

 ## -description

-This header is used by dhcp.
+This header is used by Dynamic Host Configuration Protocol (DHCP).
 For more information, see:

 - [Dynamic Host Configuration Protocol (DHCP)](../_dhcp/index.md)